kfanney/DSA210-Car-Speed-Project/README.md

 ## 1️.
 Motivation

-There’s a long-held belief that luxury-car drivers are more aggressive on the road — that BMWs, Audis, and Mercedes-Benzs dominate speeding tickets and reckless-driving statistics.
-But is that really true, or just a stereotype?

-This project investigates the **relationship between vehicle cost and speeding behavior** using large-scale, real-world data from U.S. traffic violations.
-By integrating **violation records** with **car price data**, the study aims to reveal whether expensive cars are genuinely more involved in speeding incidents — or if that perception is simply social bias.

-The project will follow the **entire data-science pipeline** — data collection, cleaning, analysis, visualization, and machine-learning prediction — to uncover behavioral insights behind the wheel.
+People love to joke that drivers in BMWs, Audis, or Mercedes are the worst on the road.
+You’ve probably heard it—speeding, weaving through traffic, acting like the rules don’t apply to them.
+But is that actually true, or do people just like to pick on luxury cars?

+I wanted to find out, so I grabbed real data on U.S. traffic violations and lined it up with car prices.
+The main idea?
+See if expensive cars really do get more speeding tickets, or if we’re just blaming them because it’s easy.

+To get there, I’ll dive into the whole data-science toolkit: gather the records, clean them up, crunch the numbers, make some charts, even try out some machine-learning predictions.
+When it’s all done, maybe we’ll finally know if luxury cars really earn their bad reputation or if people just like having someone to blame.

 ---